ycpcs/cs320-spring2017/labs/lab06.md

 Using **TitleQuery** as a model, write your own programs to do the following:

 1. Find all books written by the author whose last name is specified.
 Return the books in the same form as the **TitleQuery** program.
-2. Given the full (first and last) name of an author, a title, and an ISBN, insert the book into the database.
+2. Given the full (first and last) name of an author, a title, an ISBN, and a publish year, insert the book into the database.
 The program should add a new tuple to the authors table if the author doesn't already exist.
 If the author does exist already, the program should use that author's **author\_id**.
 Use the SQL **insert** statement to insert the new tuple(s).

 ## Hints